Astronomy Links

 is a column I write for my local newspaper that appears (usually) the first and

-third Saturday of the month.
-The online version on the Planetarium
+third Sunday of the month.
+The online version on the William M Thomas Planetarium

 website has